From three-body resonances to bound states in a continuum: pole trajectories: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In summary, we have traced the formation of three-body bound states in the continuum (BICs) from resonances by following pole trajectories in the complex energy plane as system parameters are varied.
-Using a simplified one-dimensional model of two identical bosons and a distinguishable particle, we confirmed the parametric nature of such BICs, which was initially reported in our previous work~\cite{happ2025}, and extended it to a broader selection of system parameters.
+In summary, we have traced the formation of three-body bound states in the continuum from resonances by following pole trajectories in the complex energy plane as system parameters are varied.
+Using a one-dimensional model of two identical bosons and a distinguishable particle, we confirmed the single-resonance parametric nature of such BICs initially reported in our previous work~\cite{happ2025}, and extended this characterization to a broader selection of system parameters.

-Our present investigation reveals both similarities and differences between the effects of interaction parameters and kinematic parameters on the pole trajectories.
-Variations of the interaction strength $v_0$ and range parameter $\mu_g$ produced only a single BIC in the available parameter interval with an overall rather irregular pattern.
-In contrast, variation of the mass ratio $\beta$ yields a pole trajectory with faster oscillations and therefore multiple BIC locations.
-This distinction suggests that the mechanism of few-body resonance stabilization to BICs is affected differently by kinematic and interaction parameters.
-Nevertheless, all parameter variations led to the formation of at least one BIC, demonstrating the robustness of its general existence.
-An interesting question for future work is whether the difference between the parameters is specific to the Gaussian interaction potential used in the present study, or whether it represents a more universal feature of few-body BICs.
+Our investigation reveals both similarities and differences in how interaction parameters (strength and range) and the mass ratio affect resonance properties.
+All three parameter variations lead to the formation of at least one BIC, however, the detailed behavior differs: variations of $v_0$ and $\mu_g$ produce single BICs within the accessible parameter ranges with somewhat irregular pole trajectories, while the variation of $\beta$ yields multiple BIC locations in a more regular, oscillatory pattern extending further into the complex plane.

+A notable finding is that all parameter variations show a common BIC at the same relative momentum value, suggesting a degree of universality and robustness in the formation mechanism.
+Developing an analytical understanding of the behavior near that value as well as understanding to which extend our results are specific to the Gaussian potential remains an open question for future investigations.

 \bmhead{Acknowledgments} We thank P.~Naidon, R.~Lazauskas, and T.~Kinugawa for fruitful discussions.
 L.~H. is supported by the RIKEN special postdoctoral researcher program.